Judaica Europeana 2.0: the aggregation platform for Jewish heritage content to Europeana

 Judaica Europeana, which ran from 2010 to 2012, was one of Europeana’s first aggregation projects.
 It aimed to add content from Jewish heritage institutions in Europe, the United States and Israel to Europeana, and in total digitised and uploaded 3.7 million items to the platform.

-Recognising the need to continue the aggregation of Jewish heritage content into Europeana, in 2018 the Jewish Heritage Network established the project Judaica Europeana 2.0 under the Europeana Generic Services funding programme.
-This project aimed to revive the Judaica Europeana aggregator under the umbrella of the Jewish Heritage Network, and consisted of five project partners: the Jewish Historical Museum (Amsterdam); the Judaica Division of the University Library in Goethe University (Frankfurt); the Alliance Israelite Universelle (Paris); Semantika (Maribor, Slovenia) and the Michael Culture Association (Bruxelles).
+Recognising the need to continue the aggregation of Jewish heritage content into Europeana, in 2018 the Jewish Historical Museum (Amsterdam) established the project Judaica Europeana 2.0 under the Europeana Generic Services funding programme.
+This project aimed to renew the aggregation of Jewish digital heritage materials under the Judaica Europeana aggregator, and consisted of five project partners: the coordinator, the Jewish Historical Museum (Amsterdam); the Judaica Division of the University Library in Goethe University (Frankfurt); the Alliance Israelite Universelle (Paris); Semantika (Maribor, Slovenia) and the Michael Culture Association (Bruxelles).

-The first step in Judaica Europeana 2.0. was building a new technical aggregation platform for Jewish heritage content.
+Judaica Europeana 2.0 introduced the aggregation platform for Jewish heritage content.
 This flexible and innovative platform integrates several open-source components to support a wide variety of incoming data sources and map them to the Europeana Data Model.
 All the content originally supplied by Judaica Europeana project has been re-ingested and re-published on Europeana.

 In addition to the re-ingestion of older content, as part of this project a significant amount of new records have been ingested.
 In total, the project has provided more than 240,000 high-quality metadata and digital heritage records of different items (including books, photographs, historical documents, ephemera) spanning various topics of Jewish history and culture in Europe.
 A set of new enrichment scenarios for the Judaica domain (most notably, one based on YIVO's Encyclopedia of Jews in Eastern Europe) has been designed and implemented by the project.